Q: When will Fall, Spring or Summer course offerings be available?

 A: On the home page of the website, under “Programs and Courses”, “Degrees and Certificates”, select the appropriate link for your division/type of degree: “Arts and Sciences” or “Career and Tech”.
 Choose your division degree plan, and there you will find a list of degrees for each division.
 Find your degree, and you will be able to print your degree plan.

-Q: What about financial aid for Spring?
+Q: What about financial aid?

 A: If you receive a scholarship or financial aid remember financial aid arrangements must be made prior to your registration and you are responsible for meeting the condition of your award program.

 Q: Where can I find information about tuition payment deadlines?

 A: This information is in the 2018-2019 Registration Guide and under Payment Policy Information.

 Q: What is the deadline for submitting an Application for Graduation Candidacy for Spring 2019?

 A: The Registrar’s Office welcomes you to submit your Application for Graduation Candidacy any time after you have enrolled in your Spring 2019 classes.
 The deadline for submitting your Application for Graduation for Spring 2019 is January 25 at 4:00 P.M.

 Q: How can I request my final transcript?

 A: Official transcripts from MAC may be requested in one of the following ways:

 - Request a transcript online here.